mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 18 - Static Functions/readme.md

 Class are globals disguised.
 Polluting their protocol with "library methods" breaks cohesion and generates coupling.
 We should extract static with refactorings.

-In most languages we cannot manipulate classes and use them polymorphically, so we can't mock them or plug them on tests.
+In most languages we can't manipulate classes and use them polymorphically, so we can't mock them or plug them on tests.

 Therefore, we have a global reference too difficult to decouple.